BEEmod/BEE2-items/README.md

 For some things to work correctly, you may need to use this with the development version of the application/compiler.
 Instructions for how to install this can be found [here](https://github.com/BEEmod/BEE2.4#build-from-source-advanced-for-adding-to-bee24-program-windows).

-1. If you don't already have one, download and install a Git app such as [GitHub Desktop](https://desktop.github.com/).
+1. If you don't already have one, download and install a Git client such as [GitHub Desktop](https://desktop.github.com/).
-2. Clone this repository in your Git app.
+2. Clone this repository in your Git client.
+If you are using GitHub Desktop, the "Clone or Download" button above can be used to instantly begin cloning the repository to your computer.
-3. Once it is finished, select the branch you want to get features from. `master`, the default branch, is the release version. `dev` contains features which will be in the next update.
-There are also various other branches, explained below.
+3. Once it is finished, select the branch you want to sync changes from. `master`, the default branch, is the release version. `dev` contains features which will be in the next update.
+There are also various other branches available, for testing different features.
-4. Open `config/config.cfg` in the BEE2.4 folder.
+4. Open `%appdata%/BEEMOD2/config/config.cfg` in a text editor. <!--TODO: Where are these files/directories located on Mac?-->
-4. Set the package directory to the `packages` folder within your cloned repository folder.
-By default this is `C:\Users\<yourname>\Documents\GitHub\BEE2-items\packages`.
+5. Set the package directory to the `packages` folder within your cloned repository folder.
+If using GitHub Desktop, this will default to `C:\Users\<yourname>\Documents\GitHub\BEE2-items\packages`.
-5. Open the BEE2.4 application.
+6. Open the BEE2.4 application.
 If it works, your files will be equal to the files of the branch you selected.

-The development version does not automatically update to the latest features, you must do this manually by clicking the "Sync" button in your Git app.
+To continue recieving the latest changes, you must regularly pull commits from the repository in your Git client.
+For GitHub Desktop, this is done using the "Pull origin" option at the top of the app.

 ## Additional Information

 - If you are editing in Hammer, anything that is placed in the folder `sdk_content\maps\instances\bee2` will be deleted if you export the BEE2.4 pallete without enabling the setting *Preserve Game Directories*.
 If you are editing any package, after you have finished, do not forget to save it inside the packages, by replacing the old files inside.
+If you are using the development version, you can run `reverse-cache.py` to do this automatically. <!--TODO: Does do what I think it does/work properly?-->
 - BEE2.4 will crash if you are exporting while another folder or file is open that is important to the BEE2.4 compilation process.
 - It is recommended to keep backups of the following Portal 2 folders: `sdk_content`, `portal2_dlc2`, and `bin`, just in case you need to restore your Portal 2 files.